sparxcon/sparxcon/README.md

 # Sparx-Reader-Solver
 This is an extension created to help students who are struggling with their sparx reader homework and those who are just feeling lazy.
-Please follow the installation procedures as detailed below and contact support on our [discord server](https://discord.gg/5hjGqbbxGw) if you require assistance.
+Please follow the installation procedures as detailed below.
 This extension uses the Google AI of Gemini-2.0-flash (<b>Free</b>) to automatically provide you the answer to questions.

 # Disclosure
 - We are not associated with Sparx